igorw/weblog/_posts/2012-12-08-sexpr-reader.md

 ## Problems

-This implementation is obviously quite naïve, a lot of stuff is missing.
+This implementation is quite naïve, a lot of stuff is missing.
 The biggest problem is the complete lack of error handling.

 A parser should validate its input correctly.
 It should expect valid follow-up tokens to the current one and throw an exception in your face if you feed it